What Is the Best Weight for Backing Fly Fishing?

 Backing weight: 30-pound test

-Quantity: 200-300 yards relying on species and reel Determining how seriously your game fish will participate in the fight additionally determines the quantity of backing we mean to buy.
+Quantity: 200-300 yards; depending on species and reel The level of resistance your game fish plan to give in the fight likewise identifies how much backing we prepare to purchase.

 Conclusion: Dacron Fly Line Backing